December 1, 2021

 What is a Nursing Home Administrator?

-A nursing home administrator is responsible for overseeing the day-to-day operations of a nursing home, along with long-term planning, ensuring the nursing home or facility is meeting all legal requirements and overseeing and maintaining fiscal operations.
+A nursing home administrator is responsible for overseeing the day-to-day operations of a nursing home.
+In this role, you'll also conduct long-term planning, ensure the nursing home or facility meets legal requirements, and oversee and maintain fiscal operations.

 Nursing Home Administrator Salary